Remember the Future

 GG_web_rtf-case_process-systemic-d-f

-The first version of the film was presented to key members of the audience to gather important feedback for the next iteration—introducing an agile approach to storytelling.
+Each of the three stages of the project (concept, narrative, realization) was guided by the framework.
+The first version of the film was presented to key members of the audience to gather important feedback for the next iteration — introducing an agile approach to storytelling.

 Outcome